 Staff members from the Office of International Services are available on the WSU-Rochester campus on a monthly basis.
 Students may schedule appointments at 507.285.7100 or request information by calling the Office of International Services on the Winona campus at 507.457.5303.

-Students will be charged a UCR parking fee.
+Students will be charged a UCR parking fee for each semester.
 This fee will automatically be added to a student’s semester billing for tuition and fees.
-No parking permit will be issued; UCR student lots are designated.
+No parking permit will be issued; student lots are designated.